 Owing money to the CRA (Canada Revenue Agency) can be stressful.
-There are many ways you can wind up in tax debt, such as not filing your personal income tax returns, failing to pay taxes on business income, HST payments for the self-employed, or inadequate payroll deductions from your employer if you work multiple jobs.
+There are many ways you can wind up with tax debt in Canada, such as not filing your personal income tax returns, failing to pay taxes on business income, HST payments for the self-employed, or inadequate payroll deductions from your employer if you work multiple jobs.
 The good news is there are options that can provide tax debt relief in Canada, such as personal bankruptcy and consumer proposals.

 When you owe the CRA money, they charge penalties and interest on unpaid amounts.
 There is a late filing penalty of 5% plus 1% of your balance owing each month, and the penalty increases if you repeatedly fail to report income.
 Once you start owing money, it starts to grow, and there’s no hiding from it.